160th Special Operations Aviation Regiment (Airborne): 1980s and 1990s

-After the 1980 Operation Eagle Claw attempt to rescue American hostages held in Tehran, Iran, failed, President Jimmy Carter ordered former Chief of Naval Operations Adm.
+After the April 1980 Operation Eagle Claw attempt to rescue American hostages held in Tehran, Iran, failed, President Jimmy Carter ordered former Chief of Naval Operations Adm.
 James L. Holloway III to figure out how the U.S. military could best mount another attempt.
 At the time there were no U.S. helicopter units trained in this kind of stealthy, short-notice Special Operations mission.

 The Army looked to the 101st Aviation Group, the air arm of the 101st Airborne Division (Air Assault), which had the most diverse operating experience of the service's helicopter units, and selected elements of the 158th Aviation Battalion, 101st Aviation Battalion, 229th Aviation Battalion, and the 159th Aviation Battalion.
 The chosen pilots immediately entered intensive training in night flying.

 This provisional unit was dubbed Task Force 158, since most of its pilots were Black Hawk aviators detached from the 158th.
 Their distinctive 101st "Screaming Eagle" patches remained on their uniforms.
-The Black Hawks and Chinooks continued to operate around Campbell Army Airfield at the north of post, and Saber Army Heliport at the south.
-The OH-6 Cayuses, aircraft that had vanished from the division's regular inventory after Vietnam, were hidden on base in an ammunition holding area still known as the "SHOC Pad", for "Special Helicopter Operations Company".
+The Black Hawks and Chinooks continued to operate around Campbell Army Airfield at the north of the post, and Saber Army Heliport at the south.
+OH-6 Cayuses, aircraft that had vanished from the division after Vietnam, were hidden on base in an ammunition holding area still known as the "SHOC Pad", for "Special Helicopter Operations Company".

 As the first batch of pilots completed training in the fall of 1980, a second attempt to rescue the hostages was planned for early 1981.
 Dubbed Operation Honey Badger, it was called off when the hostages were released on the morning of President Ronald Reagan's inauguration.

 Task Force 158 was the Army's only special operations aviation unit, and its members had already become recognized as the Army's premier aviation night fighters.
 Their capability was judged too useful to lose, and so instead of returning to the 101st, the pilots and modified aircraft became a new unit.
 (Original members of the Night Stalkers refer to it as "the day the Eagles came off".)

+Originally created as Task Force 160 when the 101st Airborne Division was commanded by Jack V. Mackmull from June 1980 to August 1981.
+When the command was formally organized as a regiment, Mackmull was chosen to serve as its honorary colonel.

 The unit was officially established on 16 October 1981, when it was designated as the 160th Aviation Battalion.

 The 160th first saw combat during 1983's Operation Urgent Fury, the U.S. invasion of Grenada.